|Buddy Raines points to 'Mystery Track of Loree'|

 March 22, 1984 – The Evergreen Courant reported that Pvt.
 Tracy L. Hawsey, the son of Jimmy A. and Glenda Hawsey of 113 Desplous St. in Evergreen, Ala., had completed an ammunition storage course at the U.S. Army Missile and Munitions Center and School at Redstone Arsenal.
 Hawsey, a 1983 graduate of Evergreen High School, would eventually be elected Conecuh County Sheriff.

-March 22, 1986 – John Shepherd Salter, 89, of Evergreen, Ala. died in a VA hospital in Montgomery after a long illness.
+March 22, 1986 – John Shepard Salter, 89, of Evergreen, Ala. died in a VA hospital in Montgomery after a long illness.
 He was a World War I veteran and a retired employee of the City of Evergreen.
+Born on May 3, 1896, he is buried in the Jones Chapel Cemetery at Flat Rock.

 March 22, 1987 – Major League Baseball first baseman Ike Davis was born in Edina, Minnesota.